Prz1vaL/Wordle-Game-using-Maven-and-TDD-Approach/README.md

 1) Extract the *.zip file.
 2) Navigate to the src folder of the Program.
 3) Compile the .java files in terminal
-4) Also clean and package using mvn to generate .jar file
+4) Also clean (mvn clean) and package (mvn package) using maven to generate .jar file
 5) Run WordleApp.java to generate the Command Line Interface.

 JUnit Tests: JUnit Test built for the application run on JUnit5.